 Santon fair and santon-makers in Marseille

-If you’re from Marseilles, the Foire aux Santons is a must-attend event during the festive season!
-But if you’re not yet familiar with it, let us explain what this Provençal tradition is all about, a tradition handed down from generation to generation, and one that delights young and old alike every year-end!
+If you’re from Marseilles, the Foire aux Santons is a must at the end-of-year festivities!
+But if you’ve never been before, let us explain what this Provençal tradition is all about, handed down from generation to generation and enjoyed by young and old alike every year-end!

 A little history

-It was in the 12th century that santons first appeared in Marseille.
-These small sculpted statuettes represented the Nativity and were installed in churches. (santon comes from the word santibelli, a clay figurine: hence the Marseilles expression ” Don’t stand there like a Santibelli!)
+Traces of santons can be traced back to 12th century Marseille.
+These small sculpted statuettes represented the Nativity and were installed in churches. (santon comes from the word santibelli, a clay figurine: hence the Marseilles expression ” Don’t just stand there like a Santibelli!)

-The first living crib appeared in Italy in 1223.
-It was St. Francis of Assisi who established this tradition.
-The practice soon spread throughout Italy, and it was Franciscan monks who introduced cribs to Provence.
+The first living cot appeared in Italy in 1223.
+It was Saint Francis of Assisi who introduced this tradition.
+The practice soon spread throughout Italy, and it was the Franciscan monks who introduced the cots to Provence.

-During the French Revolution, nativity scenes in churches were banned, and the people of Marseilles began to create individual nativity scenes in their own homes.
+During the French Revolution, nativity scenes in churches were banned, and the people of Marseille began to create individual nativity scenes in their own homes.

-The santon industry was launched, and the first molds appeared in 1798.
-This large-scale production enabled every inhabitant of Marseille to have his or her own crib.
+The santon industry was launched and the first moulds appeared in 1798.
+This large-scale production enabled every inhabitant of Marseille to have his or her own cot.

-In the 19th century, the first master santon makers appeared.
-Santons depict characters from everyday life.
+The first master santon makers appeared in the 19th century.
+Santons represented characters from everyday life.
 Marseille became the Santon capital.

-In 1803, the first Santon fair was held on the Cours St Louis in Marseille.
-Since then, it has moved several times: Allées de Meilhan, Place Général de Gaulle, Vieux-port…
+The first Santon fair in Marseille took place in 1803 on the Cours St Louis.
+Since then, it has moved several times, to Allées de Meilhan, Place Général de Gaulle, Vieux-port, etc.

 The Foire aux Santons today

-The fair boasts some twenty santon-making stands.
-All are committed to making their santons in the traditional way (made in Provence, in clay, etc.), and there is even a “Fabrication Provence” certification.
+The fair has around twenty santon-making stands.
+All are committed to making their santons in accordance with tradition (made in Provence, in clay, etc.), and there is even a “Fabrication Provence” certification.

-The Fair opens every year on the3rd weekend of November.
-For this 222nd edition, it opens on November 16 and closes on January 5.
-Each year, the fair is inaugurated by a mass in the Eglise des Réformés and a costume parade, to the accompaniment of Provencal folk groups marching through the aisles.
-Throughout the fair, children’s activities and workshops include a santon workshop (every weekend), donkey rides around the fair (every day), and cookery workshops (Sunday mornings).
-Folklore groups perform every Wednesday and weekend.
+The Fair opens every year on the3rd weekend in November.
+For this 223rd edition, it opens on 15 November and closes on 4 January.
+It is opened each year with a mass in Provençal at the church of Saint-Cannat les Prêcheurs, followed by a parade in costume, to the accompaniment of Provençal folk groups marching through the aisles.
+Throughout the fair, children can take part in activities and workshops such as the santon workshop (every weekend), donkey rides around the fair (every day) and cookery workshops (Sunday mornings).
+Folklore groups perform every Wednesday and weekend .

 Vieux-Port